mmaker/stdsigma/draft-orru-zkproof-fiat-shamir.md

 ## The API

 - `SHO.init(iv) -> sho`, creates a new `sho` object with a description;
-- `sho.absorb(state, values)`, absorbs a list of "native" elements (that is, elements in the same domain of the hash function);
+- `sho.absorb(values)`, absorbs a list of "native" elements (that is, elements in the same domain of the hash function);
 - `sho.squeeze(length)`, squeezes from the `sho` object a list of "native" elements
 - `sho.finalize()`, deletes the hash object safely.